 Usually it is not good to recognize an individual church at an event unless that church organized the event themselves.
-Couples loyal to other churches could be jealous and not support subsequent events.
 However, if a non-church organization such as a radio station has provided significant publicity, they should be recognized.
-In addition, all of those volunteers who played key leadership roles should be recognized.
+In addition, all volunteers who played key leadership roles should be recognized.